A double $(\infty,1)$-categorical nerve for double categories: Preliminaries on 2 -dimensional categories

 \begin{notation} We denote by $\TwoCat$ the category of $2$-categories and $2$-functors. \end{notation}

-Since $2$-categories have not only morphisms, but also $2$-cells, a good notion of invertibility for a morphism in a $2$-category is given by requiring that it has an inverse up to invertible $2$-cell, rather than strictly.
+Since $2$-categories have not only morphisms, but also $2$-morphisms, a good notion of invertibility for a morphism in a $2$-category is given by requiring that it has an inverse up to invertible $2$-morphism, rather than strictly.